oracle/docker-images/OracleManagementAgent/README.md

 1. Copy the downloaded bundle to the same directory as the `Dockerfile`

     ```shell
+    # stage install bundle
     $ cp oracle.mgmt_agent.zip OracleManagementAgent/dockerfiles/latest/
     ```

 1. Change to the directory in which the `Dockerfile` for this container image is located

     ```shell
+    # to build and run container from this location
     $ cd OracleManagementAgent/dockerfiles/latest/
     ```